developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Add APN Replace If Existing
 Used to configure what happens when an APN already exists with the APN name being added when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-- If the value ***Replace Existing*** is chosen, if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it is replaced by the definition of the APN being added.
+-***Replace Existing***- if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it is replaced by the definition of the APN being added.

-- If the value ***Keep Existing*** is chosen, if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it IS NOT replaced.
+-***Keep Existing***- if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it IS NOT replaced.
 The existing APN is preserved and the new APN IS NOT added.

 ### Action Add APN Make Default
 Used to configure whether a new APN being added should become the new default APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

-- If the value ***Yes*** is chosen, the new APN being added becomes the new default APN and is preferred over other APNs when establishing a cellular data connection.
+-***Yes***- the new APN being added becomes the new default APN and is preferred over other APNs when establishing a cellular data connection.

-- If the value ***No*** is chosen, the new APN does NOT become the new default APN and whatever APN was previously the default remains the default.
+-***No***- the new APN does NOT become the new default APN and whatever APN was previously the default remains the default.

 ### Action Add APN Access Point
 Used to specify a value that uniquely identifies an APN on the network when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.